 - 4. Will my driver’s license be revoked if I accept a plea?

 1. Charges to which misdemeanor DUI can be reduced

-The most common offense that misdemeanor DUI charges are reduced to is the Nevada crime of reckless driving — defined as driving with willful disregard for the safety of other people or property.2 Reckless driving is a misdemeanor in Nevada, but one with less serious repercussions than a DUI conviction.
+The most common offense that misdemeanor DUI charges are reduced to is reckless driving — defined as driving with willful disregard for the safety of other people or property.2 Reckless driving is a misdemeanor in Nevada, but one with less serious repercussions than a DUI conviction.
 Getting a DUI dropped to reckless driving can mean much lower penalties and consequences.